rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 We think by putting sounds from our known language one after the other in our head.

-Notice that this is different than imagination.
+Notice that this is different than imagination and dreams.
 With imagination we are putting images one after the other, creating a cinema effect inside our head.

 To 'think' is to tell a story inside our brain in our known language.